Think, Speak, Decide: Language-Augmented Multi-Agent Reinforcement Learning for Economic Decision-Making: Experiments

 (1) Economic decision‑making involves many interdependent variables that change frequently, with causal links often unclear.
 Purely data‑driven MARL starts from scratch, fitting policies without explicit understanding of these variables, making optimal policy search slow and uncertain.

-(2) LAMP addresses this by using LLM reasoning and reflection at each step to extract concise, high‑value insights, which are then passed to the MARL component (e.g., MADDPG).
-These structured signals—hard for pure data‑driven methods to obtain—are readily produced by pretrained LLMs.
-Representative examples (above) illustrate the LLM’s clear interpretation of economic variables and targeted reasoning that enhance decision‑making.
-More examples are shown in Appendix~\ref{app:text_examples}.
+(2) LAMP addresses this by using LLM reasoning at each step to extract concise, high‑value insights, which are then passed to the MARL component.
+These structured signals—hard for pure data‑driven methods to obtain—are readily produced by LLMs.
+Representative examples illustrate the LLM’s clear interpretation of economic variables and targeted reasoning that enhance decision‑making.
+More examples are shown in the Appendix~\ref{app:text_examples}.